chef/chef-web-docs/chef_master/source/chef_overview.rst

      - .. tag data_bag

-       A data bag is a global variable that is stored as JSON data and is accessible from a Chef server.
-A data bag is indexed for searching and can be loaded by a recipe or accessed during a search.
+       Data bags store global variables as JSON data.
+Data bags are indexed for searching and can be loaded by a cookbook or accessed during a search.

        .. end_tag